versionone/VersionOne.SDK.Java.APIClient/README.md

     }
 ```

-To create a history query, provide a boolean "true" second argument to the Query constructor.
+To create a history query, provide a boolean "true" second argument to the **Query** class constructor.

 ### How to query the history of many assets